minnie-lin/World-Simulator/README.md

 --------------

 ## License
-Awesome Text2X Resources is released under the [MIT license](./LICENSE).
+This repo is released under the [MIT license](./LICENSE).

+✉️ Any additions or suggestions, feel free to contact us.